Q: How many different types of coconut trees are there? And do all palm trees grow coconuts?

 Out of all the palm trees, there are only two types of Cocos Nucifera Coconut Palms that grow coconuts.
 They include the Tall- tree and the Dwarf varieties and grow 11 different types of coconuts.
 These coconuts usually are either green, orange or brown.

-The green coconut is the most popular but the orange contains more coconut water.
-Besides that, they both taste the same. the brown coconut was either green or orange but ultimately turned brown after aging about 30 days..
+The green coconut is the most popular, but the orange contains more coconut water.
+Besides that, they both taste the same.
+The brown coconut was either green or orange, but ultimately turned brown after aging for about 30 days..

 These are the Different Types of Coconut Trees.

 There are two types of coconut trees.
-A three-year coconut trees and six year coconut tree..
+A three-year-old coconut tree and six-year-old coconut tree..

 The six-year coconut tree, which produces fruit in about six years, is slower growing and is less common.
 Y

-ou can easily distinguish between the two, as the three year coconut tree does not have a bulb at the base of the trunk, which is characteristic of the six year coconut tree..
+You can easily distinguish between the two, as the three-year coconut tree does not have a bulb at the base of the trunk, which is characteristic of the six-year coconut tree..

 Two Different Colors of Coconuts Come From Many Types of Palm Trees